 Energy recovery ventilators use the heat and coolness of outgoing stale air to heat and cool fresh incoming air.
 The Trane FreshEffects energy recovery ventilator is a whole-house solution to indoor air pollution.
 The FreshEffects ventilator reduces the concentration of disease-causing microbial agents.
 It dissipates allergens, odors, gasses, fumes, second-hand smoke, and chemical vapors.

-At Mattex Heating, Cooling and Plumbing, we’re committed to helping your family enjoy a healthy indoor environment.
+At Mattex Heating Cooling Plumbing and Electrical, we’re committed to helping your family enjoy a healthy indoor environment.
 Visit us online or call us at (217) 355-9700 to learn more about improving indoor air quality in your Champaign, IL home.